 - Air dry in the sun to take advantage of nature’s gentle bleach.

 No one loves finding moldy spots and mildew stains on their belongings, especially when those surfaces are in regular contact with your baby.
-Alas, these types of stains are very common, and, while they need a little more elbow grease, they are relatively easy to get out.
+Alas, these types of stains are common, and, while they need a little more elbow grease, can be relatively easy to remove.

 Be sure to wear a dust mask to avoid inhaling any spores that come loose throughout the cleaning process.